 And this is where we get back to using coconut oil for KP.
 Because of its anti inflammatory compounds, coconut oil can be an effective all-natural solution for KP.

-Coconut oil can be applied directly on your skin, directly over your KP bumps.
+Coconut oil for chicken skin can be applied directly over your KP bumps.
 But you should also eat it every day too.

 Add some to your coffee.
 Cook with it.
 Spread some on your low-carb bread for breakfast.
 Add some coconut oil to your morning smoothie.